Mach (kernel): Development

 Mach was initially hosted as additional code written directly into the existing 4.2BSD kernel, allowing the team to work on the system long before it was complete.
 Work started with the already functional Accent IPC/port system, and moved on to the other key portions of the OS: tasks, threads, and virtual memory.
 As portions were completed various parts of the BSD system were re-written to call into Mach, and a change to 4.3BSD was also made during this process.

 By 1986 the system was complete to the point of being able to run on its own on the DEC VAX.
-Although doing little of practical value, the goal of making a microkernel was realized.
+Although doing little of any practical value, the goal of making a microkernel was realized.
 This was soon followed by versions on the IBM RT PC and for Sun Microsystems 68030-based workstations, proving the system's portability.
 By 1987 the list included the Encore Multimax and Sequent Balance machines, testing Mach's ability to run on multiprocessor systems.
 A public Release 1 was made that year, and Release 2 followed the next year.

-Throughout this time the promise of a "true" microkernel was not yet being delivered.
-These early Mach versions included the majority of 4.3BSD in the kernel, a system known as POE Server, resulting in a kernel that was actually larger than the UNIX it was based on.
+Throughout this time the promise of a "true" microkernel had not yet been delivered.
+These early Mach versions included the majority of 4.3BSD in the kernel, a system known as a POE Server, resulting in a kernel that was actually larger than the UNIX it was based on.
 The idea, however, was to move the UNIX layer out of the kernel into user-space, where it could be more easily worked on and even replaced outright.
 Unfortunately performance proved to be a major problem, and a number of architectural changes were made in order to solve this problem.
-Unwieldy UNIX licensing issues were also plaguing researchers, so this early effort to provide a non-licensed UNIX-like system environment continued to find use, well into the further development of Mach.
+Unwieldy UNIX licensing issues also plagued researchers, so this early effort to provide a non-licensed UNIX-like system environment continued to find use, well into the further development of Mach.